 This extraordinary mountain is famous not only for its place in mountaineering history, but also for its striking shape and the beautifully exposed climbing it offers.
 The Matterhorn remained for a long time the unclimbed dream summit of all alpinists; its technical difficulty combined with the impressive appearance of the steep walls made all the early climbers turn back.
 It was not until 14 July 1865 when a team led by British mountaineer Edward Whymper succeeded to reach the summit.
 They succeeded by a route which is today the normal route, known as the Hörnli ridge.
 The first Matterhorn summit came at a terrible price; four of the team climbers - Douglas Hadow, Michel Croz, Lord Francis Douglas and Charles Hudson - fell tragically to their deaths on the descent.
 Even today, Matterhorn is a very respected mountain by all alpinists.
 Climbing the Matterhorn requires good levels of fitness, climbing experience and determination.

 Our Matterhorn mountaineering course is created and calculated for small groups.
 While this increases the cost of the course, it has significant advantages for you and the success of your summit attempt.
-The preparation days will be run on a 2:1 client to guide ratio basis, which allows a more personal approach from your mountain guide and more rapid progress in your training.
+The preparation days will be run on a 3:1 and 2:1 client to guide ratio basis, which allows a more personal approach from your mountain guide and more rapid progress in your training.
 It also allow greater flexibility to focus on whichever techniques you need to improve the most.
 The Matterhorn ascent has a 1:1 client to guide ratio, which will guarantee you the full attention of your mountain guide and a much greater chance of success.

 You need to have extensive experience and be in very good physical condition before joining this Matterhorn course, please consider the following requirements: